El Fandi: Professional life

 The challenge of 2004 was to compete in 100 bullfights, but in October, El Fandi decided to end with 97 bullfights.
-It was one of his most important years, and the evidence was his good bullfights in the most important bullrings from Madrid, Sevilla, Valencia, Córdoba, Zaragoza, San Sebastian and Barcelona.
+It was one of the most important years in his career, in which he fought in bullrings in Madrid, Sevilla, Valencia, Córdoba, Zaragoza, San Sebastian, and Barcelona.
 He again pardoned the life of a bull, this one named Sevillano.
 He ended the year with 97 fights, 195 ears, 7 tails, and 59 puertas grandes.